The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems and integral points

-\begin{proof} This is \cite[Lemma 2.9]{LV}; when $K$ has no CM subfield, the condition that $v$ be a ``friendly place'' simply means that $K_v$ is unramified over $\mathbb{Q}_p$. \end{proof}
+\begin{proof} This is \cite[Lemma 2.9]{LV} applied to $\mathbb{Q}$, which has no CM subfield; the condition that $p$ be a ``friendly place'' is automatically satisfied over $\mathbb{Q}$. \end{proof}

-Next we'll rephrase this in terms of filtrations on reductive groups.
-We'll work with filtrations and semisimplifications relative to a group $G$ whose identity component is reductive.
-We will apply these results to the groups $\Gsemi$ and $\Gzero$ from Section \ref{semilinear_section}, as well as similar groups.
-When $G$ is disconnected, recall the notions of ``parabolic subgroup,'' ``filtration'' and so forth from Sections \ref{semilinear_section}-\ref{tannaka}.
+Our first goal is to rephrase Lemma \ref{balanced} in terms of filtrations on reductive groups; the resulting statement is Lemma \ref{balanced_filtration} below.

+We work with filtrations and semisimplifications relative to a group $G$ whose identity component is reductive.
+When $G$ is disconnected, recall the notions of ``parabolic subgroup,'' ``filtration'' and so forth from Section \ref{sec:disconnected}.

-We'll use the following notation (consistent with \cite{LV}): $Q$ is the parabolic subgroup of $G$ corresponding to the Hodge filtration $F$, while $P$ corresponds to the semisimplification filtration $\mathfrak{f}$.
-The group $M$ is the Levi quotient of $P$, corresponding to the associated graded of $\mathfrak{f}$.
+We use the following notation (consistent with \cite{LV}): $Q$ is the parabolic subgroup of $G$ corresponding to the Hodge filtration $F$, while $P$ corresponds to a semisimplification filtration $\mathfrak{f}$.
+The group $M$ is a Levi subgroup associated to $P$, corresponding to the associated graded of $\mathfrak{f}$.

 Fix $G$, $P$, and $M$.
-In the reductive case \cite[Lemma 11.2]{LV} defines a map from filtrations $F$ on $G$ to filtrations $F_M$ on $M$; we'll need to extend this to the group $\Gsemi$ as well.
-Recall (Section \ref{tannaka}) that for any $G$-filtration $F$, there is a cocharacter $\mu \colon \mathbb{G}_m \rightarrow G$ defining $F$.
+In the (connected) reductive case \cite[Lemma 11.2]{LV} defines a map from filtrations $F$ on $G$ to filtrations $F_M$ on $M$; we need to extend this result to non-connected groups $G$ as well.
+Recall (Section \ref{subsub_filt}) that for any $G$-filtration $F$, there is a cocharacter $\mu \colon \mathbb{G}_m \rightarrow G$ defining $F$.
 The substance of \cite[Lemma 11.2]{LV} is that $\mu$ can be chosen to take values in $P$.
-Projecting from $P$ to the Levi quotient $M$ gives a filtration on $M$, which is independent of the choice of $\mu$.
+Projecting from $P$ to the Levi subgroup $M$ gives a filtration on $M$, which is independent of the choice of $\mu$.

-\begin{lem} Suppose $G$ is a group whose identity component is reductive.
-Let $P$ be a parabolic subgroup of $G$, and $M$ its Levi quotient.
+\begin{lem} Suppose $G$ is an algebraic group, whose identity component is reductive, over a field of characteristic zero.
+Let $P$ be a parabolic subgroup of $G$, and $M$ a Levi subgroup associated to $P$.

 Fix a filtration $F$ on $G$.
 Then there exists a cocharacter $\mu \colon \mathbb{G}_m \rightarrow P$ (with image in $P$) defining $F$.
 Furthermore, if $F_M$ is the filtration on $M$ defined by the composite map